toplap/awesome-livecoding/CONTRIB.md

 ```
 _Note the missing dot (.) at the end of the line_

-When adding a tool/library, make sure that:
+When adding a anything else, make sure that:

 1. Is added to the bottom of the list
 2. follows the following format: